 Surely one of the leading products of this first quarter 2019, in the smartphone panorama, was the best buy Redmi Note 7 which, thanks to its incredible value for money, has defeated all competitors.
-But today I want to talk about the photographic qualities of his "different twin", a phone that Redmi has unfortunately only conceived for the Chinese market (it is in fact devoid of the Global version of the 800Mhz band or the infamous 20 band), Il Redmi note 7 Pro !
+Today, however, I want to talk about the photographic qualities of his "different twin", a phone that Redmi has unfortunately only designed for the Chinese market (it is in fact devoid of the Global version of the 800Mhz band or the infamous 20 band), Il Redmi note 7 Pro !

 But what are the differences between the Redmi Note 7 and the Redmi Note 7 Pro?

 In reality, few but essential for the multimedia sector.